ZachariahConyngham/Computing-Assessment-task-3/README.md

 5. Upload Page
 Collects the story name, the story, whether it is non-fiction or not, the amount of words and whether the story can be rated.
 This data will be stored of a spreadsheet where the story will be given an ID.

+Red Border to call attention to it. white background to highlight other colours.

 The spreadsheet will collect and organise the data like this
 ![](spreadsheetdraft.jpg)